Suspect arrested for alleged assault on former Arizona Sen. Martha McSally | KRDO

 McSally, the Air Force’s first female pilot to fly in combat after a ban on women was lifted, was appointed to fill the seat formerly held by the late Sen. John McCain after she narrowly lost a race to Democrat Kyrsten Sinema for Arizona’s other Senate seat in 2018.

-Council Bluffs police released photos showing a man approaching McSally on a pedestrian bridge at Ton Hanafan River’s Edge Park in Iowa.
+Council Bluffs police released photos showing a man approaching McSally on a pedestrian bridge at Tom Hanafan River’s Edge Park in Iowa.

 Henton was arrested in Omaha and will face extradition proceedings to Council Bluffs, Sgt.
 Ted Roberts told CNN.
 He was held without bond at the Douglas County Correctional Center in Nebraska.